A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Spectral Extensions and Higher commutators

 \subsubsection{Steinberg Symbols}

-In the following we denote by $R$ a ring, which is not necessarily assumed to be commutative.
+In the following we denote by $R$ a ring, again assumed commutative and unital.
 Careful inspection of the definition of your choice of algebraic $K$-theory, reveals the existence of a canonical morphism

 More generally, for a stable $\infty$-category $\C$, there is a canonical morphism